meditator3/Grad_proj/scripts/README.md

 # install_argocd.sh
   - installs argocd on the cluster of kubespray via curl.
 # install prometheus.sh
-  - installs prometheus and grafana on the cluster for visibility and monitoring.
+  - installs prometheus and grafana on the cluster for visibility and monitoring, via helm.